How to Improve your Landing Page Conversion Rate

 To contextualize your message, use photos or videos that showcase your product or service’s selling points to grab your target audience’s attention.

-CTAs encourage a desired response from users.
-And for landing pages in particular, there should only be one action-oriented conversion goal.
+CTAs (call-to-actions) encourage a desired response from users.
+And for landing pages in particular, there should only be one main action-oriented conversion goal.

 CTAs should be crisp, persuasive, and designed (i.e., via font, colors, design elements) so that they stand out on your landing page.
 With clear and direct CTAs, everyone wins: Your visitors become paying customers, and those customers get what they’re looking for.

-Here are some actionable CTA buttons that Grab uses throughout its landing page:
+Here are some actionable CTA buttons that Grab uses on its landing page:

 Best Practices For YOUR CTA:

-To convert more visitors, you will need more than a headline and a couple of CTA buttons.
+To convert more visitors, you will need more than a headline and CTA buttons.

-A feature list on your landing page helps convince your visitors on the perks of your product or service and motivates them to convert.
+A feature list on your landing page helps convince your visitors of the perks of your product or service and motivates them to convert.

 Remember that your feature list should be benefit-oriented, functional, and clear in communicating your product or service.